 - Operates and installs switches, tags, and grounds on distribution circuits and loads.

-- Locates trouble in primary and secondary lines or cables and repairs to restore service, as well as for locates utilities for outside agencies, such as the Oregon Utility Notification Center.
+- Locates trouble in primary and secondary lines or cables and repairs to restore service, as well as for locate utilities for outside agencies, such as the Oregon Utility Notification Center.

 - Disconnects and reconnects utility services for service orders, and obtains meter re-reads as requested by the customer service department.

-- Cleans, stocks and loads vehicles.
-Inspects vehicles and equipment and performs minor repair and maintenance, or request follow-up repair work.
+- Cleans, stocks, and loads vehicles.
+Inspects vehicles and equipment and performs minor repair and maintenance, or requests follow-up repair work.

 - Performs tree trimming on, or near, energized lines or equipment as needed.
 Operates, installs, removes, and maintains equipment as required.
 Installs and removes meters and CT’s and PT’s as required.